-, xiii conducted by the Disciplinary Authority, Advisory Disciplinary Panel or any other competent organ of the Institute or interference with witnesses in disciplinary proceedings conducted under these By- Laws.
-Refusal or failure to abide one academic year) Discontinuation xiii by the ruling, decision and/or penalty made or imposed by the Disciplinary authority or any other competent authority of the Institute. from studies xiv Unauthorized holding of students election and general meeting Suspension one semester XV Found within the Institute premises without written permission while serving a disciplinary punishment.
+conducted by the Disciplinary Authority, Advisory Disciplinary Panel or any other competent organ of the Institute or interference with witnesses in disciplinary proceedings conducted under these By-Laws. one academic year) xiii Refusal or failure to abide by the ruling, decision and/or penalty made or imposed by the Disciplinary authority or any other competent authority of the Institute.
+Discontinuation from studies xiv Unauthorized holding of students election and general meeting Suspension one semester xv Found within the Institute premises without written permission while serving a disciplinary punishment.
 Discontinuation from studies xvi Inviting outsiders as guest speakers and/or social entertainers without the permission of the Rector.
-Suspension based on the discretion of the disciplinary authority. xvii Without derogating the right to freedom of expression, willingly writing of defamatory literature and or uttering insults or obscene language by any student or group of students against any other student or group of students or any employee of the Institute, or against the Institute, government or any civil leader.
+Suspension based on the discretion of the disciplinary authority. xvii Without derogating the right to freedom of expression, willingly writing of defamatory literature and or uttering insults or obscene language by any student or group of students againstany other student or group of students or any employee of the Institute, or against the Institute, government or any civil leader.
 Suspension one semester

-xviii Sexual harassment of Discontinuation
+VV 1444 Covuel barassment of Discontinuation

-whatever kind.
-For from studies
+xviii Sexual harassment of whatever kind.
+For Discontinuation from studies

+Hom studies

 avoidance of doubt, sexual

 harassment may be physical

 and/or psychological in

 nature and may be

 committed by either sex and

 shall be deemed to include

 any repeated and unwanted

 verbal, physical gesture,

 sexual advances; or sexually

 explicitly derogatory

 statements or sexually

 discriminatory remarks

 made by a student of the

 Institute which are offensive

 or may be reasonably

 interpreted as offending to a

 fellow student (victim)

-involved; or which cause the
+involved: or which cause the

 student (victim) to feel

-threatened; humiliated;
+threatened: humiliated:

 patronized or harassed or

 which interfere with the

 student's smooth and

 peaceful pursuance of

 his/her studies or which

 undermine ones general

 feeling of security or creates

-a threatening or intimidating
+a threatening or intimidating study environment.

-study environment.

 xix Rape or indecent assault; Discontinuation

-from studies
+AIX Kape of fillecent assault, from studies

+Miamonagement and a: Refund/Police

-xx Mismanagement and or Refund/Police
+XX Mismanagement and or referral

-AA embezzlement of student's referral
+embezzlement of student's тететтаг

 organization funds and/or of

 any other recognized student

 society established under the

 auspices of the students

 organization in accordance

 with the relevant provisions

 of the students

 organization's constitution

-for the time being in force;
+for the time being in force; - 1/2

 xxi Collecting or charging Refund/Suspension